openlawteam/docs/docs/openlaw-elements/README.md

 // To run against your own private OpenLaw instance, simply pass in the host for it
 // IE: 'https://[YOUR.INSTANCE.URL]'
 const apiClient = new APIClient("https://app.openlaw.io");
-// we strongly recommend using environment variables, not hard-coded strings. apiClient.login("[YOUR_OPENLAW_EMAIL]", "[YOUR_OPENLAW_PASSWORD]");
+// We strongly recommend using environment variables, not hard-coded strings apiClient.login("[YOUR_OPENLAW_EMAIL]", "[YOUR_OPENLAW_PASSWORD]");

 // ** Compile your template, variables, and parameters